 By focusing on these factors and implementing sound financial practices, individuals can increase their chances of achieving a million-dollar retirement nest egg.

-Only approximately 10% of American retirees have successfully saved $1 million or more, as indicated by the most recent Survey of Consumer Finances conducted by the Federal Reserve.
+Only approximately 10% of American retirees have successfully saved $1 million or more, as indicated by a Survey of Consumer Finances conducted by the Federal Reserve in 2022.

 It is feasible to retire at the age of 65 with $1 million.
 Assuming you require your retirement funds to last 15 years, you would have around $66,000 per year available.
 If you need the funds to stretch over 25 years, you would have about $40,000 annually.